Graph tilings in incompatibility systems: Introduction

 Further, a significant result of K\"uhn and Osthus \cite{KO} managed to characterize, up to an additive constant, the best possible minimum degree condition which forces an $H$-factor.
 To state their result, we need more definitions here.
 Let $\chi(H)=k$ and $\C(H)$ be the family of all proper $k$-colorings of $H$.
 Given a $k$-coloring $c$ in $\C(H)$, let $h_1^c\le \cdots \le h_k^c$ be the sizes of the color classes of $c$ and $D(c):=\{h_{i+1}^c-h_i^c \mid i\in [k-1]\}$.
 Let Then we denote by $\hcf_{\chi}(H)$ the highest common factor of all the integers in $D(H)$.
 In particular, if $D(H)=\{0\}$, then we set $\hcf_{\chi}(H):=\infty$.
 Also, we write $\hcf_c(H)$ for the highest common factor of all the orders of components of $H$.
 If $\chi(H)> 2$, then define $\hcf(H)=1$ if $\hcf_{\chi}(H)=1$.
 If $\chi(H)= 2$, then define $\hcf(H)=1$ if both $\hcf_{c}(H)=1$ and $\hcf_{\chi}(H)\le 2$.
 Then let

 \begin{theorem}[K\"{u}hn and Osthus \cite{KO}] For any $H$ there exist integers $C=C(H)$ and $n_0=n_0(H)$ such that every graph $G$ whose order $n\ge n_0$ is divisible by $|H|$ and whose minimum degree is at least $(1-1/\chi^*(H))n+C$ contains an $H$-factor. \end{theorem} The degree condition in Theorem~\ref{thm:KO} is best possible up to the constant $C$ and there are also graphs $H$ for which the constant $C$ cannot be omitted entirely \cite{KO}.
+There are some generalisations of Theorem~\ref{thm:KO}.
+For example, K\"{u}hn, Osthus and Treglown~\cite{oretypefactor} determined, asymptotically, the Ore-type degree condition forcing an $H$-factor; Hyde and Treglown~\cite{degreesequencefactor} proved a degree sequence version of Theorem~\ref{thm:KO}.
+Very recently, Hurley, Joos and Lang~\cite{Hurley2022SufficientCF} recovered and extended the work of K\"{u}hn and Osthus by replacing the $H$-factor with bounded degree graphs with components of sublinear order.